zilexa/Homeserver/README.md

 1. Your router port forwarding:
     - The minimum set of services should be exposed via portforwarding to your server IP: **TCP ports 80 and 443** for remote HTTPS access, **UDP port 51820** for Wireguard-VPN access via PiVPN, **TCP and UDP port 22000** for syncing devices via Syncthing.
     - other containers, applications or services including SSH will only be accessible via VPN.
 2. Acquiring your own domain (mydomain.com) for easy and secure (TLS) HTTPS access.
 This is a requirement for this guide, get it via GoDaddy.com or Porkbun.com.
+Each exposed service will be accessible via subdomain.mydomain.com and the connection will be encrypted.
+The exposed services have proper authentication methods (2FA, FileRun and Bitwarden).

 &nbsp;